agalue/OpenNMS-Node-Page-Extensions/README.md

 Inside [src/app.js](srv/app/js), each plugin shows which data should be collected in order to use the plugin.
 OpenNMS must be collecting the data in order to render the panel; otherwise, nothing will be displayed on the node page.

 To simplify the implementation process, the [resources](resources) directory contains a suggested configuration not only to cover the needs of this application but also to collect some basic statistics from the involved devices.
+These files must be copied to `$OPENNMS_HOME/etc/datacollection`, and a reference to the name of each `datacollection-group` should be added to the appropriate collection inside `$OPENNMS_HOME/etc/datacolllection-config.xml`.

 # Add new implementations